totaldev/neuron-ai/README.md

 ## Tools & Toolkits

-You can add abilities to your agent to perform concrete tasks:
+Make your agent able to perform concrete tasks, like reading from a database, by adding tools or toolkits (collections of tools).

 ```php
 <?php